 If a point sensor failure occurs, the device will go into Error mode.
 The "Error" LED turns on, the SF relay releases, and the LED of the corresponding faulty sensor channel starts blinking.
 In this situation the device is still operational, although the faulty sensor channel is blocked.
-If the error is resolved, the device automatically clears the system failure status, energizing the SF relay and turning off the "Error" LED.
+If the error is resolved, the device automatically energizes the SF relay and turns off the "Error" LED and the blinking sensor channel LED.
 If one or more of the sensors are disconnected, the healthy sensors remain in use and the device remains operational accordingly.
 However, the device remains in Error mode until the sensors are connected again.